Ayesha Malik: Legal educator

-Ayesha has taught Banking Law at the University of Punjab, Department of Masters of Business and Information Technology and Mercantile Law at College of Accounting & Management Sciences, Karachi.
+Justice Ayesha has taught Banking Law at the University of Punjab, Department of Masters of Business and Information Technology and Mercantile Law at College of Accounting & Management Sciences, Karachi.

 She developed a course on 'gender sensitization for court processes' for Board of the Punjab Judicial Academy.
 She also compiled a handbook on environmental laws for facilitating the courts on dealing with environmental matters.